Malaysia Cloud & Datacenter Convention 2025

 Event Brief

-With an emerging young, affluent population with increasing data needs the internet economy is expected to continue its rapid expansion.
-Malaysia is expected to achieve approximately 80% of 5G network coverage in populated areas by the end of 2024, starting with a 10% target of 5G coverage in Kuala Lumpur, Putrajaya and Cyberjaya by the end of this year.
+With a young, tech-savvy, and increasingly affluent population driving soaring data demands, Malaysia’s internet economy is poised for sustained rapid growth.
+The country is on track to achieve 80% 5G coverage in populated areas by the end of 2024, beginning with a rollout targeting 10% coverage in Kuala Lumpur, Putrajaya, and Cyberjaya by year-end.

 Event Agenda